CBlockSurprise/ScriptCraft/docs/ScriptCraft-API-Reference.md

 ```
 ![Hello Minecraft!](https://d14nx13ylsx7x8.cloudfront.net/lesson_image_blocks/assets/000/004/661/original/temp1450223230.png)

-## Items module
+## Items Module

-The Items module provides a suite of functions - one for each possible item.
+The items module provides a function for each possible item in Minecraft
-See https://ci.visualillusionsent.net/job/CanaryLib/javadoc/net/canarymod/api/inventory/ItemType.html for a list of possible items
+See https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/Material.html for a list of possible items

 ### Usage

-    items.book(); // returns net.canarymod.api.inventory.ItemType.Book
+    items.book(); // returns an ItemStack with one book in it
-    items.book(2); // returns a new net.canarymod.api.inventory.Item object with an amount 2 (2 books)
+    items.book(2); // returns an ItemStack with two books in it

-    items.book( itemType ); // compares itemType parameter to ItemType.Book or an Item of type book
+Items with names that are longer than one word are written in [camelCase](https://en.wikipedia.org/wiki/CamelCase) which means the first word is lowercase and each subsquent word is capitalized, with all spaces removed.

+### Example

+If we want an item with the type `ACACIA_FENCE_GATE` we would write `items.acaciaFenceGate()`

 The following functions are provided: